Marvin510/ChicagoSpeedViolations/README.md

 ![Pic1](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/Pic1.png "Skewdata")

-At first, I couldn’t visualize it but the more I thought about the amount of violations and how some cameras had a higher amount, made me wonder whether or not cameras were placed as the website claims around 1/8 of a mile from schools and parks. ("Children's Safety Zone Program & Automated Speed Enforcement")
+At first, I couldn’t make any assertions about why some areas and cameras had disproportionately higer amount of violations.
+However, I felt the City of Chicago website did not provide enough information to justify their claim that cameras were installed around 1/8 of a mile from schools and parks. ("Children's Safety Zone Program & Automated Speed Enforcement")

+Because of this, I suspected the skewness was due to the location of the cameras.
+This would I believed lead me to an interesting finding.

-I investigated zip codes and realized that the original dataset presented the following limitations:
+I started by investigating zip codes and realized that the original dataset presented the following limitations:
 -	Zip codes were wrong
-- Community areas and wards didn’t have a meaning
+- Community areas and wards did not provide obvious insights

-At first, I tried to solve the zip code issue by exploring other data sets and I came across the Socio Economics Issue Data set from the City of Chicago. ("Census Data - Selected socioeconomic indicators in Chicago, 2008 – 2012 | City of Chicago | Data Portal")
+I tackled the the zip code issue by exploring other data sets and I came across the Socio Economics Issue Data set from the City of Chicago. ("Census Data - Selected socioeconomic indicators in Chicago, 2008 – 2012 | City of Chicago | Data Portal")

 This data set provided a column called Hardship Index, which collects socioeconomic indicators of the residents of Chicago.

-This Index assigns areas with more poverty a higher ranking.
+This Index assigns areas with more poverty a higher ranking and vice versa.

-I then realize that I could start exploring any differences between impoverish and rich areas.
+I suspected at this point that location of cameras could be driven by economic issues and thus decided to explore differences betweent impoverish and rich areas.

 Visualization number one would attempt to find if there are more cameras in lower income zip codes across Chicago and thus skewed the results of violations.